Milly Maker DFS Strategy: How To Win Large-Field GPPs

 Start with the math, because the math dictates everything else.
 In a cash game, a double-up or a 50/50, you only need to beat about half the field, so a steady, high-floor lineup does the job.
 In the Milly Maker you need to beat everyone.
 With a six-figure field, the winning score does not live near the average.
 It lives out at the far right tail of what is even possible on that slate, an outcome so extreme that only a tiny handful of the entries will get anywhere near it.

 That reframes everything.
 You are not building a lineup that scores well most nights.
 You are building a lineup that can only win in one specific version of the day, the one where a handful of your players all go nuclear at the same time, and you are trying to squeeze as much out of that one version as you possibly can.
 A build that finishes a respectable 8,000th almost every time is worthless here.
-A build that misses badly most weeks but has a genuine path to first when its game script hits is exactly what you want.
+A build that misses badly most weeks but has a real path to first when its game script hits is exactly what you want.

 | Decision | Cash Game Build | Milly Maker Build |